livialiu0407/Livialiu0407.github.io/_pages/about.md

 ## Beyond Academia

-Outside of research and clinical work, I love spending time outdoors—whether hiking, camping, or kayaking with my two poodles, Phoebe and Powder.
+Outside of research and clinical work, I love spending time outdoors, whether hiking, camping, or kayaking with my two poodles, Phoebe and Powder.
 I am also passionate about wildlife rehabilitation and local bird rescue, caring for my three resident birds at home (Hope, Blue, and Happy).

 ---